pattihis/simple-photo-feed/README.txt

 Unfortunately, not anymore.
 Meta has decided to deprecate the Instagram Basic API and [turn it off on December 4th, 2024](https://developers.facebook.com/blog/post/2024/09/04/update-on-instagram-basic-display-api/).
 That was the API that regular, personal accounts could use to have access to their media posts.
 The only solution to embed your instagram images in your WordPress site now is to use [their Business APIs](https://developers.facebook.com/docs/instagram-platform).
 That means you must change your account to [a Creator or Business type](https://help.instagram.com/502981923235522#how-to-switch-your-creator-account-to-a-business-account-on-instagram).
 This is a very easy process and you can [always switch back](https://help.instagram.com/1717693135113805/).

-= My Instagram feed isn’t displaying.
+= My Instagram feed isn't displaying.
 Why not!? =

 There are a few common reasons for this: